Update: This blog post was edited for further clarity on July 23, 2018.

 We recently learned that BCIT is proposing to make involuntary vacation leave bank payouts to members whose vacation banks have an “excess balance.”
 Excess vacation leave is anything in excess of 58 days in a calendar year.

 The collective agreement provides for an annual carryover entitlement of 10 days per year.
-In addition, members can carryover an extra 4 or 5 days per year depending on their years of service.
+When accumulating carryover days from multiple years, the total of the carryover and current vacation days cannot exceed 58.
 The vacation carryover provision is at Article 9.2.7 in the Collective Agreement.

 Also check out our FAQ page to read: “Vacation: If I don’t use all of my vacation do I just lose the days?”